 One of the highest goals of education is the achievement of understanding.

-Educator Andrew Churches reminds us that today's learners "expect and demand transparency, adaptability, contextual and collaborative learning, and the opportunity to use technology.
-These changes shape the pedagogy we need to employ to engage and motivate our learners.”
+Today's learners expect transparency, adaptability, contextual and collaborative learning, and to be able to use technology.
+These changes shape the pedagogy we need to employ to engage and motivate our learners.

 "There isn’t always time to address weaknesses and misunderstandings after the tests have been graded, and the time to help students learn through strategies to ask great questions is gone.
 Below are 22 simple assessment strategies and tips to help you become more frequent in your teaching, planning, and curriculum design."